geiser/2017-experiment-analysis/README.md

   _File_: [PreGuttmanVPL.csv](study01/data/PreGuttmanVPL.csv) ([more info ...](study01/data))
 * Information of the programming problem tasks solved throughout the *pretest* phase of the *first* empirical study, and scored with *Guttman-based rules*.<br/>
   _File_: [PosGuttmanVPL.csv](study01/data/PosGuttmanVPL.csv) ([more info ...](study01/data))
-* Information of the programming problem tasks solved throughout the *pretest* phase of *second* empirical study, and scored with *Guttman-based rules*.<br/>
+* Information of the programming problem tasks solved throughout the *pretest* phase of the *second* empirical study, and scored with *Guttman-based rules*.<br/>
   _File_: [PreGuttmanVPL.csv](study02/data/PreGuttmanVPL.csv) ([more info ...](study02/data))
-* Information of the programming problem tasks solved throughout the *pretest* phase of *second* empirical study, and scored with *Guttman-based rules*.<br/>
+* Information of the programming problem tasks solved throughout the *pretest* phase of the *second* empirical study, and scored with *Guttman-based rules*.<br/>
   _File_: [PosGuttmanVPL.csv](study02/data/PosGuttmanVPL.csv) ([more info ...](study02/data))
-* Information of the programming problem tasks solved throughout the *pretest* phase of *third* empirical study, and scored with *Guttman-based rules*.<br/>
+* Information of the programming problem tasks solved throughout the *pretest* phase of the *third* empirical study, and scored with *Guttman-based rules*.<br/>
   _File_: [PreGuttmanVPL.csv](study03/data/PreGuttmanVPL.csv) ([more info ...](study03/data))
-* Information of the programming problem tasks obtained throughout the *pretest* phase of *third* empirical study, and scored with *Guttman-based rules*.<br/>
+* Information of the programming problem tasks obtained throughout the *pretest* phase of the *third* empirical study, and scored with *Guttman-based rules*.<br/>
   _File_: [PosGuttmanVPL.csv](study03/data/PosGuttmanVPL.csv) ([more info ...](study03/data))